-Founded in 1860, the Marché aux Puces de Montreuil is one of the oldest flea markets in the capital.
+Founded in 1860, the Marché aux Puces de Montreuil is one of the oldest flea markets in Paris.
 It is held every weekend on the eastern outskirts of Paris, and stretches between Porte de Montreuil and Porte de Bagnolet along the périphérique.
 Less glamorous and prestigious than the Marché aux Puces de Clignancourt or the flea market at Porte de Vanves, the Marché aux Puces de Montreuil remains off the beaten tourist track for a good reason: it is not famous for being the best place in Paris to find antiques galore.
 But occasionally, real treasures surface from under the makeshift tables of this flea market.

 The Marché aux Puces de Montreuil is an open air flea market hosting around 500 booths and makeshift tables, that looks more like a huge swap meet filled with a lot of knick-knacks.
 In the alleys of the flea market, second-hand dealers shout louder than one another to attract the attention of patrons.

 A must-see event for vintage fashion aficionados, the Marché aux Puces de Montreuil is the ideal place to build a fashionable wardrobe at a lower price: old leather jackets, sixties shirts or military fatigues, lace, furs, trench coat, hats and pre-war accessories, along with small pieces of furniture, home appliance and crockery.
 If you are looking for a specific piece, do not hesitate to ask the merchants, as they will kindly refer you to one of their colleagues.